visit-dav/visit/src/doc/cli_manual/functions.rst

   RenamePickLabel(oldLabel, newLabel) -> integer

-oldLabel : type
+oldLabel : string
-    The old pick label to replace. (e.g. 'A', 'B').
+    A string that is the old pick label to replace. (e.g. 'A', 'B').

-newLabel : type
+newLabel : string
-    A new label to display in place of the old label.
+    A string that is the new label to display in place of the old label.

 return type : integer
     The RenamePickLabel function returns 1 on success and 0 on failure.